JuliaStats/GLM.jl/docs/src/index.md

   providing a correction mechanism for under- or over-sampling certain population groups.
   These weights may also be referred to as sampling weights.

+`GLM.jl` internally uses UnitWeights for unweighted regression.
+When no weights are specified, the model defaults to using `UnitWeights`, effectively treating all observations as equally weighted.

 To indicate which kind of weights should be used, the vector of weights must be wrapped in one of the three weights types, and then passed to the `weights` keyword argument.
 Short-hand functions `aweights`, `fweights`, and `pweights` can be used to construct